 13. ANILAO BEACH

 Located in Barangay in Mabini.
-Anilao is a popular diving spot for tourists and locals alike.
+Anilao is a popular for diving in the list of Batangas tourist spots.
 Because of insane tourist influx, many beach resorts in Mabini regard themselves part of Anilao.
 One of the favorite for locals on this list of Batangas tourist spots.

 14. NASUGBU BEACH